-As voluntary guidance, the CSF is meant to be customized to fit the organization and as a result, does not have controls baked into it as other standards do.
-Instead, the CSF helps security practitioners open a dialogue with stakeholders across the organization about the need for cybersecurity and investment in securing the business.
+As voluntary guidance, the CSF is meant to be customized to fit the organization and, as a result, does not have controls baked into it as other standards do.
+Instead, the CSF helps security practitioners open a dialogue with stakeholders about the need for cybersecurity and investment in securing the business.
 Using the five functions of the Framework Core - Identify, Detect, Respond, and Recover - technical and non-technical stakeholders understand their strengths and weaknesses in their organization’s risk management and cybersecurity and where to invest time and effort.
-Implementation of the Cybersecurity Framework begins with the benchmarking assessment - which for most merits an assessment tool.
+Implementing the Cybersecurity Framework begins with the benchmarking assessment - which for most, merits an assessment tool.

 Now that you’ve decided to work with the CSF, selecting the right tool to implement it is critical.

 Critical Capabilities of a NIST Cybersecurity Framework Assessment Tool